 Students are expected to be present for the initial instruction and orientation available in the initial class sessions each semester.
-Registration for the addition of selected courses to a student's program may be done up to the ninth academic day of the semester (or the fifth class appointment for the course if scheduled during inter-semester) provided that the lecturers believe that such a late entry will not undermine the integrity of the class and that the Dean of Faculty considers that the course can be completed satisfactorily.
+Registration for the addition of selected courses to a student's program may be done up to the ninth academic day of the semester (or the third class appointment for a summer course) provided that the lecturer believes that such a late entry will not undermine the integrity of the class and that the Dean of Faculty considers that the course can be completed satisfactorily.
 A fee is charged for each program change and a Change of Program form must be completed.
-Forms are available from the Registrar's Office.
+Forms are available from the Office of Admissions and Records.

 Students may be permitted to register later than this only under exceptional circumstances.
-Such students will be required to provide supporting documents (eg hospital reports) and lodge a petition to enter classes with the Academic Appeals and Petitions Committee.
+Such students will be required to provide supporting documents (e.g. hospital reports) and lodge a petition to enter classes with the Academic Appeals and Petitions Committee.
 If a student is allowed to register, a late registration fee will be charged and the course load will be limited.